Chickery's Travels

 You can make reservations on their website or via phone at (301) 664-1762.

-Author Bio: Mike and Susan are avid RVers who love traveling, sightseeing and camping in their RV.
-In true Maryland fashion they named their RV Chessie since they live close to the Chesapeake Bay!
-Although they are part time RVers they have traveled all over the US and Canada and just can’t get enough.
+Author Bio: Mike and Susan are avid RVers who love traveling, sightseeing, and camping in their RV.
+In true Maryland fashion, they named their RV Chessie since they live close to the Chesapeake Bay!
+They have traveled all over the US and Canada and created RVBlogger as a way to share their travels and create the financial vehicle needed to break away from corporate life.

 Learn our 3 step process for finding the best campgrounds.
 Whether you are traveling by motorhome, fifth wheel, travel trailer, or campground this process can work for you.